-I am a postdoctoral researcher currently working on a number of projects within the MRC funded Nottingham Molecular Pathology Node and NIHR Nottingham Digestive Diseases BRU.
+I am a postdoctoral researcher currently working on a number of projects within the MRC funded Nottingham Molecular Pathology Node and the NIHR Nottingham Biomedical Research Centre.
 These projects focus on markers of non-alcoholic fatty liver disease progression (with Prof Guruprasad Aithal and Dr Jane Grove), and chronic hepatitis B infection (with Prof Will Irving and Dr Alexander Tarr).

 My broader research interests are liver and GI inflammation, intestinal permeability, pregnancy and the GI tract, and interactions between diet, pregnancy and the microbiota.

 Current projects include:

 - Serum and tissue markers of disease progression in NAFLD and ALD

 - Circulating microRNAs and bacterial translocation in liver disease

 - Links between diet, genetics and NAFLD risk, particularly in South Asians

 - Effects of genetic variation of hepatitis B virus on infection & diagnosis

 - Automated analysis of liver biopsies to aid diagnosis